The Seven Five: Convictions

 Dowd was convicted of racketeering and conspiracy to distribute narcotics and was sentenced to 14 years in prison in 1994, serving 13 years.
 Prior to trial, Dowd agreed to testify before the Commission but he refused to implicate any NYPD officers other than himself.
 Eurell did not serve any time due to his cooperation with the investigation.
 Adam Diaz, after serving eight years in prison, was deported to the Dominican Republic.

 Reception

-The film was well received and has an 83% Certified Fresh rating on Rotten Tomatoes with 24 out of 29 reviews being positive.
+The film was well received and has an 83% rating on Rotten Tomatoes with 24 out of 29 reviews being positive.

 Film adaptation

 On March 13, 2015, Sony Pictures purchased the rights of The Seven Five documentary with Yann Demange set to direct and Scott Frank writing the script.
 On January 25, 2018, Craig Gillespie was hired to direct instead of Demange.
 On December 16, 2020, Metro-Goldwyn-Mayer took over the film adaptation documentary with Ben Stiller set to direct from a Tony McNamara script and Aaron Taylor-Johnson in talks to portray Dowd.